In 2013, my culinary resolution was to bake more bread.

 Once your starter is bubbly and active, you can mix the dough.

-Whisk the water and starter together in a large bowl.
+To begin, whisk the water and starter together in a large bowl.
 This recipe also includes olive oil, which you’ll mix together with the wet ingredients.
-Then add the flour and salt.
+Then, add the flour and salt.
 Squish the mixture together with your hands until the flour is fully absorbed.
 The dough will look rough and shaggy.

 Tip: for best results, weigh all of your ingredients using a digital kitchen scale.
-Use bread flour instead of all-purpose flour for better gluten development and a higher rise.
+You’ll get more consistent results weighing your ingredients rather than using measuring cups.
+Also, use bread flour instead of all-purpose flour for better gluten development and a higher rise.

 The next step is to let the dough rest or ‘autolyse’ for about 30 minutes.
 This will make the dough much easier to handle.